pryley/blackbar/README.md

 - Debug both the front-end and admin area
 - Displays any PHP errors that occur when loading a page
 - Displays executed MySQL queries and the time it took to execute each query
-- Displays the loaded theme template files (if using the [Castor Framework](https://github.com/geminilabs/castor-framework))
+- Displays the loaded template files of the active theme
 - Inspect global variables (COOKIE, GET, POST, SERVER, SESSION)
 - Use the Profiler for measuring performance of your plugins and themes

 ### Minimum plugin requirements

-* PHP 5.6
+* PHP 5.4
 * WordPress 4.0.0